-Bolivia military, police ready for violent protests; Morales leaves for Mexico
+Bolivia's Morales boards plane to Mexico as protests rage in La Paz

 “It’s very worrying.
 There was a lot of fear and panic last night.
 I think people are similarly if not more scared this evening,” a Western diplomat in the city said, adding that most embassies had been shut with staff working from home.

 “The danger is a bit indiscriminate.
-So people can easily get caught up in something,” the ambassador said.
+So people can easily get caught up in something,” the diplomat said.

 Legislators, who had been discussing the nuts and bolts of a potential provisional government on Monday in the assembly under heavy police guard, were later evacuated, one lawmaker said.

-The departure of Morales, Bolivia’s first Indigenous president and part of a wave of leftists who dominated Latin America’s politics at the start of the century, followed weeks of violent protests over allegations of fraud in the Oct.
+The departure of Morales, part of a wave of leftists who dominated Latin America’s politics at the start of the century, followed weeks of violent protests over allegations of fraud in the Oct.
 20 election.

 The 60-year-old former llama herder and coca leaf farmer was viewed by many as a champion of the poor who brought steady economic growth, but to others he was an autocrat who overstepped by defying a referendum on presidential term limits.